 "...
-I also informed my colleagues about the illegal actions of Turkey, both in the fenced area of Famagusta and in the EEZ of the Republic of Cyprus, which are manifested within the framework of Ankara's revisionist and destabilization policy in the wider region" (Republic of Cyprus Ministry of Foreign Affairs 2021b).
+I also informed my colleagues about the illegal actions of Turkey, both in the fenced area of Famagusta and in the EEZ of the Republic of Cyprus, which are manifested within the framework of Ankara's revisionist and destabilization policy in the wider region".